aspose-total/Aspose.Total-Products/total/net/conversion/dot-to-ppsm/_index.md

 // Load the Single Page Microsoft Word DOT file Aspose.Words.Document dot = new Aspose.Words.Document("sourceWordFile.dot");

-// Save dot file to HTML
+// Save DOT file to HTML
 dot.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages DOT documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSM.
+// To convert multi pages DOT documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSM.

 using (Presentation ppsm = new Presentation()){